gman999/doc/openbsd/soekris-4801-openbsd.md

 OpenBSD is an ideal candidate operating system for the Soekris, since it's built lean by default, yet an array of functions are available in the base system.

-One might also consider custom OpenBSD systems such as [flashrd](http://www.nmedia.net/flashrd) or its derivation [resflash](http://stable.rcesoftware.com/resflash/), although flashrd hasn't been updated since OpenBSD 5.7 and resflash is in its early stages of development.
+One might also consider custom OpenBSD systems such as [flashrd](http://www.nmedia.net/flashrd) or its derivation [resflash](http://stable.rcesoftware.com/resflash/).
+Both are aimed at small systems, and minimize disk writes which is ideal for flash media-based systems.
+However, flashrd hasn't been updated since OpenBSD 5.7 and resflash is in its early stages of development.

 A Soekris box running OpenBSD is more than adequate for use as a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc., without installing any third-party software.